Jonah Goes to Nineveh

 And we who were dead in our sins and trespasses in which we once walked, He forgave and keeps forgiving and has written our names in His Book of Life.

 On that last day He will raise our dust and bring us into the New Jerusalem where… “Then I saw “a new heaven and a new earth,” for the first heaven and the first earth had passed away, and the sea was no more.
 2 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 3 And I heard a loud voice from the throne saying, “Behold!
 God’s dwelling is with His people, and He will dwell with them.
 They will be His people, and God Himself will be with them and be their God.
 4 ‘He will wipe every tear from their eyes.
 There will be no more death’ or mourning or crying or pain, for the old order of things has passed away.”
 5 He who sat upon the throne said, “I am making everything new!”
 Then He said, “Write this down, for these words are trustworthy and true.”

 6 He said to me: “It is done.
 I am the Alpha and the Omega, the Beginning and the End.
 To the thirsty I will give water without cost from the spring of the water of life.
 7 Those who are victorious will inherit all this, and I will be their God and they will be my children.”
 To which we say, “Even so Lord Jesus come!”

 In the meantime, we like the people of Nineveh we repent and “keep on pressing…”Amen!

-Note from the Peace Doctor: If you're interested in peace for yourself, be sure to visit our home page before you go.
-The Web certainly is plentiful with information concerning any kind of topic.
-Here is an article we hope will be interesting for peace enthusiasts and those who are interested in peace news.
+Note from the Peace Doctor: If you're interested in peace for yourself, be sure to look at our home page before leaving us.
+The Internet surely is plentiful with information concerning every imaginable subject.
+Here is a post we expect will be interesting for peace enthusiasts and those who are interested in peace stories.